 Friday, October 17.
 Set out as soon as it was Light, and reached Hadley, a Place where a great Work was begun, and carried on some Years ago; but lately the People of God have complained of Deadness and losing their first Love.
 However, as soon as I mentioned what God had done for their Souls formerly, it was like putting Fire to Tinder.- The Remembrance of it quickened them, and caused many to weep sorely.
 When I had taken a little Refreshment, we crossed the Ferry to Northampton, where no less than 300 Souls, as was supposed, were savingly brought Home to the dear Lord Jesus about 5 or 6 Years ago.
-Their Pastor's Name is Edwards, Successor and Grandson to the great Stoddard, whose Memory will be always precious to my Soul, and whose Books entitled "A Guide to Christ," and "Safety of appearing in Christ's Righteousness," I would recommend to all.
+Their Pastor's Name is Edwards, Successor and Grandson to the great Stoddard, whose Memory will be always precious to my Soul, and [[in New-England]] whose Books entitled "A Guide to Christ," and "Safety of appearing in Christ's Righteousness," I would recommend to all.
 Mr. Edwards is a solid, excellent Christian, but at present weak in Body.
 I think, I may say I have not seen his Fellow in all New-England.
-When I came into his Pulpit, I found my Heart drawn out to talk of scarce any Thing besides the Consolations and Privileges of Saints, and and the plentiful Effusion of the Spirit upon the Hearts of Believers.
+When I came into his Pulpit, I found my Heart drawn out to talk of scarce any Thing besides the Consolations and Privileges of Saints, and the plentiful Effusion of the Spirit upon the Hearts of Believers.
 And, when I came to remind them of their former Experiences, and how zealous and lively they were at that Time, both Minister and People wept much; and the Holy Ghost enabled me to speak with a great deal of Power.
 In the Evening, I gave a Word of Exhortation to several that came to Mr. Edward's House.
-My Body was somewhat weak; my Appetite almost gone; But my Lord gave me Meat, which the World knows nothing of.
+My Body was somewhat weak; my Appetite almost gone; But my Lord gave me Meat,

+[[gracious Souls have bread]] which the World knows nothing of.
 Lord, evermore give me this Bread!
 Amen and Amen.

 Hadfield and Northampton.

-т8.
-At Mr. Saturday, October Edwards's Request, I spoke to his little Children, who were much affected.-Preached at Hadfield 5 Miles from Northampton, but found myself not much strengthened.
-Conversed profitably on the Way about the Things of God with dear Mr. Edwards, and preached about 4 in the Afternoon to his Congregation.
-I began it with Fear and Trembling, feeling but little Power in the Morning, but God assisted me.
-Few dry Eyes seemed to be in the Assembly for a considerable Time.
+Saturday, October 18.
+At Mr. Edwards's Request, I spoke to his little Children, who were much affected.-Preached at Hadfield 5 [[five]] Miles from Northampton, but found myself not much strengthened.
+Conversed profitably on the Way about the Things of God with dear Mr. Edwards, and preached about 4 [[four]] in the Afternoon to his Congregation.
+I began it with Fear and Trembling, feeling [[having felt]] but little Power [[Freedom]] in the Morning, but God assisted me [[vouchsafed to give mean affecting Prospect of the Glories of the upper World, and therefore was enabled to speak of them with some Degree of Pathos.]].
+Few dry Eyes [[were dry,]] seemed to be in the Assembly for a considerable Time.
 I had an affecting Prospect in my own Heart of the Glories of the upper World, and was enabled to speak of them feelingly to others.
 I believe many were filled, as it were, with new Wine.
 And it seemed as if a Time of Refreshing was come from the Presence of the Lord.
 Even so, come Lord Jesus, come quickly, Amen and Amen.

-604

 NORTHAMPTON.